Ankit-c2104/Hackathons/README.md

 # Hackathons
-This Repository consists Approaches, Rank and Scores of different hackathons in which I have participated.
+This Repository contains Approaches, Rank and Scores of different hackathons in which I have participated.

 ### HE - HackerEarth
 ### AV - Analytics Vidhya